← Minox C

 Despite the more advanced electronics however, the LX is about 10 mm shorter

-than the Minox C making it a more suitable for espionage use.
+than the Minox C making it even more suitable for

 With its outer dimensions of 110 x 27 x 15 mm it is still a lot bigger than

 The image on the right shows a typical Minox LX.
-As usual, the speed dial
+As with the other cameras,

-and the focussing dial are on the top of the body.
-The exposure counter
+the speed dial and the focussing dial are on the top of the body.

-A small dial for setting the film speed is available at the bottom.
+A dial for setting the film speed is available

 Unfortunately, the shutter release button is mounted in a different position